Id Software: IMF Music File Format

-IMF ("id music file" or "id's music format") is an audio file format created by id Software for the AdLib sound card for use in their video games.
+IMF ("id music file" or "id's music format") is an audio file format created by id Software for the AdLib sound card for use in its video games.
 The format is similar to MIDI, in that it defines musical notes, and does not support sampled digital audio for sound effects.
 IMF files store the actual bytes sent to the AdLib's OPL2 chip, which uses FM synthesis to produce audio output.
 The format is based on the AdLib command syntax, with a few modifications.
 Due to the limited features and relatively low sound quality, modern games no longer use IMF music.

 A large number of songs in id Software's early games (such as Commander Keen and Wolfenstein 3D) were composed by Bobby Prince in IMF format.
 Other game developers like Apogee Software also used this format in their games (such as Cosmo's Cosmic Adventure, Duke Nukem II, and Monster Bash).